Fatimat01/consumer-complaint-chatbot/README.md

-# Consumer Complaints AI Chatbot
+# AI-Powered Assistant for Financial Consumer Complaints

 A Retrieval-Augmented Generation (RAG) based chatbot that allows users to interact with real-world financial consumer complaint data.
 This assistant uses LangChain, OpenAI, ChromaDB, and Streamlit to provide contextual responses based on retrieved complaints, supporting both CLI and web interfaces.